-001 Introduction to Algebra (4 cr.)
-P: Eighthgrade mathematics.
+001 Remedial Algebra (3 cr.)
+P: Eighth-grade mathematics.
 Fall, Spring, Summer.
 Covers the material in the first year of high school algebra.
 Numbers and algebra, integers, rational numbers, equations, polynomials, graphs, systems of equations, inequalities, radicals.
 Credit does not apply toward any degree.

 002 Geometry (3 cr.)
-P or C: 001 or equivalent.
 This course is intended to provide one unit of geometry as a first encounter or as a review for those students with little or no geometry background and needing this prerequisite to pursue higher-level course work.
-Covers plane and solid geometry, right triangle trigonometry, and mathematical logic through a structure focused on problem-solving and critical thinking skills.
+The purpose of this course is to teach plane and solid geometry, right triangle trigonometry, and mathematical logic through a structure focused on problem-solving and critical thinking skills.